Skip to main content

 A verb of this type helps the main verb in a sentence.
 It comes before the main verb in a sentence.
 A helping verb has no meaning on its own.
 Auxiliary verb is used forming the tense, moods and voices.

-The following are some examples of helping verbs: is, am, are, was, were, will, has, have.
+Some examples of auxiliary verbs are: is, am, are, was, were, will, has, have.

 • Maria is eating a chocolate.